ManishDV/Engineering-Assignments/README.md

 # Engineering-Assignments

-This Repository Contains My Engineering Course Assignments Of All Sem
+This Repository Contains My Engineering Course Assignments Of All Semester